lwra4681/IDEA9103-Major-Coding-Assignment/README.md

 - **p5.sound:** Handles audio playback and real-time analysis, creating a reactive experience that aligns the visuals with the audio.
 - **Responsive Scalin** and Positioning: Maintains the aspect ratio of the canvas, adapting to various screen sizes.

-### 4 Music:
+###  Music:

-Le Cygne by Camille Saint-Saëns, performed by Yoyo MA, and Kathryn Stott.
+- Le Cygne by Camille Saint-Saëns, performed by Yoyo MA, and Kathryn Stott.

-![An image of the artowrk as an example](readmeImages/example2.png)
+![An image of the artowrk as an example](readmeImages/example2.png) *Figure 1: La Colombe - Animated artwork featuring a dove responding to audio*